 Conclusion

-In conclusion, this article highlights the important differences between a memory-mapped I/O and I/O mapped I/O system.
-The major difference between them is that memory-mapped I/O devices share a common address space and instructions for both I/O devices and memory.
-While I/O mapped I/O systems have isolated and special address spaces designated for I/O devices.
+In conclusion, this article highlights the important differences between Memory-mapped IO and IO-mapped IO systems.
+The major difference is that memory-mapped I/O devices share a common address space and instructions for both I/O devices and memory, while I/O-mapped I/O systems have isolated and special address spaces designated for I/O devices.